sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Also, spread and `Object.assign` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.

-Keeping your objects as shallow as possible might be a good idea if you update them often.
+Keeping our objects as shallow as possible might be a good idea if we update them often.

 While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today: